chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 11. Name your character.

-Before the game starts, iscuss your personal and group goals with the other players, help drive the initial action.
+Before the game starts, discuss your personal and group goals with the other players, help drive the initial action.
 Give the referee something to respond to.
 If you start with a ship and a shared debt, you may want to figure out how to pay your mortgage next month.

 <div class="page"/>